cleandns-inc/tool-whois/README.md

 ### `whois(target: string, options?: WhoisParameters): Promise<WhoisResponse>`

 Performs an RDAP or port 43 WHOIS lookup for a given domain name, and attempts to normalize the response.
+When RDAP data is incomplete or inaccurate, the library automatically falls back to querying the registrar's WHOIS server directly for more accurate information.

 ### Parameters